Adityyyaaa/Adaptive-Regime-Dependent-Portfolio-Optimisation/readme.md

 This repository contains the implementation of the thesis project:
 **"Regime-Dependent Portfolio Optimization: An Integrated Framework of Statistics, Risk-Parity and Deep Learning"**
-by **Aditya Kulkarni** (Roll No. 20124054)
-submitted to the Department of Mathematical Sciences, IIT (BHU), Varanasi in partial fulfillment for the Integrated Dual Degree (B.Tech + M.Tech) in Mathematics and Computing.

 ## 📘 Abstract